 The museum also demonstrates it is possible to provide such facilities in an operating psychiatric hospital with secured correctional facilities.
 Fittingly housed in the “Central Main,” the Museum provides a mini-history of mental health care through the equipment, practices and stories of OSH residents.
 There was no lack of source materials.
 For decades, hospital staff had assiduously stored a startling breadth of Asylum-care furniture, instruments, products, documentation and paraphernalia in rooms along the underground tunnel system, which was 2 miles and equipped with intersection lights.

-Such materials are treasures and provoke questions for future research, especially in concert with similar materials and potential exhibits at other Kirkbrides.
+Such materials are treasures and provoke questions for future research, specially in concert with similar materials and potential exhibits at other Kirkbrides.
 Was asylum furniture and equipage produced locally, regionally or nationally?
 At what scale of production – fabricated and distributed by what flows of material and human resources?

 I’d arrived on opening day of a new installation on the history of firefighting at OSH, a common storyline across Kirkbrides… Several installations simulate original residents’ quarters, hallways, and tunnels (inaccessible for security reasons), and one can access recorded stories and information by listening to period phones.
 Ongoing exhibit topics include forensic psychiatry, treatment techniques, art therapy, food production, religion & spirituality, and suitably there is a section on “One Flew Over a Cuckoo’s Nest,” with the original TV set from the famous scene (it was rescued from a dumpster).
 As a direct consequence of OFOaCN, OSH is a pilgrimage for Russian filmmakers.